Croluy/DoggoReportBot/README.md

   </details>
 ***

-+ 👑 ResetAdmins: resets the list of ALL the admins by removing every single one of them except the Bot's Owner.<br>
++ 👑 **ResetAdmins**: resets the list of ALL the admins by removing every single one of them except the Bot's Owner.<br>
   You can run Blacklist command only by typing it in bot's chat as a normal message.<br>
   <details>
     <summary>Click Me for an Example 👇🏻</summary>